senlin/pinyin-slugs/README.md

 ### Known Issues:

 * SO Pinyin Slugs will not transform existing slugs
-* If the title contains both Chinese characters and alphanumeric characters (abc, 123, etc.) SO Pinyin Slugs will ignore the latter.
-So if these alphanumeric characters are important, you will need to add them manually to your slug.

 ### Can I use this plugin also for Traditional Chinese?